Aquatic Food Production - Safety and Quality

 Study at Nordic universities

-The programme is offered by a consortium of five leading universities in the Nordic countries.
+The programme is offered by a consortium of four leading universities in the Nordic countries.
 The universities are working together to deliver a key education for the aquatic food sector.
-The five universities are:
+The four universities are:

-- Norwegian University of Science and Technology (NTNU), Department of Biotechnology, Trondheim, Norway.
+- Norwegian University of Science and Technology (NTNU), Department of Biotechnology and Food Science, Trondheim, Norway.

 - Technical University of Denmark (DTU), National Food Institute, Kgs Lyngby, Denmark.